2DGD-F0TH/2DGD_F0TH/chapters/002_Maths.md

 Geometry
 --------

-Among all the math we found so far (and the math we will explain later), we cannot avoid talking a bit about geometry: in this book we will talk about the minimal amount of geometry necessary to understand the underlying concepts of what's coming up.
+Among all the maths we found so far (and the maths we will explain later), we cannot avoid talking a bit about geometry: in this book we will talk about the minimal amount of geometry necessary to understand the underlying concepts of what's coming up.

 ### Convex vs Concave polygons {#conc_conv}